anonymous-ase19/Boilerplate-Miner/README.md

 #### Step 1: Extracting API Calls
-This step is to extract API calls from the set of client code files using the target API, ```javax.xml.transform```.
+This step is to extract API calls from the set of client code files using the target API, such as ```javax.xml.transform```.
+(We adjusted [PAM's public implementation](https://github.com/mast-group/api-mining))
 ```
 $ java -jar APICallExtractor.jar -lf data/source/ -of data/calls/ -pn javax.xml.transform -sn 123
 ```